 In addition to the Student Performance Grades, the Ohio Department of Education does a profile on the educators for the district.
 The educators for the Buckeye Valley School District are highly experienced and are on the higher end when compared to some of the other school districts (specifically, Delaware City Schools, Big Walnut Local School District, and Olentangy Local School District) in Delaware County.
-Aside from the percentage of educators with a Masters' Degree and salary, both of which are on the lower end, every other informational metric is right around is the same with the other school districts.
+Aside from the percentage of educators with a Masters' Degree and salary, both of which are on the lower end, every other informational metric is similar to other districts.